wfgemyd/Clojure_airlines/README.md

 - **Customizable and Extensible Code Structure**: Tailor the application to your needs or contribute to its growth!

+## Limitations

+- **Single Data Source**: The program currently supports only one CSV data file as a data source for flight information.

 ## Future Improvements
-In future updates, we plan to:
+There are several future improvements that might be considered:

+- Optimize the BFS algorithm to stop exploring the neighbors further after reaching the maximum amount of layovers or exceeding the budget.

+- Support filtering and sorting options for flight plans, for example filtering by cheapest or most convenient flights.

-Enhance the user interface for a more interactive experience.
+- Enhance the user interface for a more interactive experience.

-Implement additional search algorithms for finding flight plans.
-Support more advanced filtering and sorting options for flight plans.
-Handle various data formats and sources for flight information.
+- Handle various data formats and sources for flight information.
-Stay tuned for updates and improvements to make your flight planning experience even better!

-Thank you for using our Flight Planner in Clojure.
-We hope it helps you find the perfect flight plans for your travel needs.

-Happy travels! ✈️🌍🌆
+## License